Emmotes/ic_spoilers/docs/gromma.md

     "id": 1955,
     "flavour_text": "",
     "description": {
-        "desc": "Increase the effect of Hardened Shell by $amount%.
+        "desc": "Increases the effect of Hardened Shell by $amount%.
 Enemies that attack Gromma are impaled by her spiked shell, instantly taking $(amount___2) seconds of BUD damage."
     },
     "effect_keys": [
         {